Kitten Basics 101 – Taking Care of Your New Kitten

 Raising a kitten is one of the most fun things you’ll ever do, but it’s also a big responsibility.
 The following guide will walk you through the basics of how to take care of that playful, purring bundle of fur.

-Kittens are so cute, it’s understandable that cat owners sometimes wish their kittens could stay kittens forever.
-This is the when you, as the pet parent, lay the foundation for your cat’s future health and behavior.
-Not to mention, it’s the stage where you have to decide what food to buy, what vet to visit, and where to place the litterbox.
-Fortunately, all of your hard work during these first few months is compensated by loads of snuggling and adorability.
+Kittens are so cute; understandably, cat owners sometimes wish their kittens could stay kittens forever.
+This is when you, as the pet parent, lay the foundation for your cat’s future health and behavior.
+It’s the stage where you have to decide what food to buy, what vet to visit, and where to place the litterbox.
+Fortunately, your hard work during these first few months is compensated by loads of snuggling and adorability.

 Though it’s not something you have any control over, your kitten’s age is more than just a number.
 In fact, it’s crucial that you learn it.
 Kittens have very specific developmental needs for the first 10 weeks of their lives in terms of nourishment, warmth, socialization, and excretion.
 For this reason, most breeders and shelters typically wait until their kittens are of age before they’re put up for adoption.
 If you, by chance, find yourself in a situation where you need to care for an orphaned kitten under 10 weeks old, consult your vet for special instructions.